-To be considered for a residency position starting July 1, 2014 in the Vanderbilt Thoracic Surgery Program, all applicants are required to apply through the ERAS (Electronic Residency Application Service), participate in our interview process, as well as, take part in the National Resident Matching Program.
+All applicants are required to apply through the Electronic Residency Application Service (ERAS), participate in our interview process, as well as participate in the National Resident Matching Program.
 All documents must be received by the program via ERAS by January 10, 2016.

 2. Curriculum Vitae